steffenmueller4/steffenmueller4.github.io/_posts/2022-05-10-building-an-event-driven-microservice-application.md

 ## Conclusions

 In sum, the combination of DDD and event-driven microservices worked well in our project.
-Building the domain model and defining the domain events based on the domain model, was a good move for the communication.
+Building the domain model and defining the domain events based on the domain model, was a good move for the communication within the team.
-The domain model helped us to be clear about the common language and the interdependencies between the entities.
+The domain model helped us to be clear about our common (ubiquitious) language and the interdependencies between the entities.
 Aligning the domain events based on the domain model really helped the developers to understand when the domain event has to be raised.

 Currently, we definitely benefit from our event-driven microservices approach when building new integrations, although you already heard about a lot of improvement points such as the schema registry or replayable events.